onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`x` | memref of any type values or tensor of any type values `x_scale` | memref of any type values or tensor of any type values `x_zero_point` | memref of any type values or tensor of any type values `w` | memref of any type values or tensor of any type values `w_scale` | memref of any type values or tensor of any type values `w_zero_point` | memref of any type values or tensor of any type values `y_scale` | memref of any type values or tensor of any type values `y_zero_point` | memref of any type values or tensor of any type values `B` | memref of any type values or tensor of any type values or none type
+`x` | tensor of 8-bit signless integer values or memref of 8-bit signless integer values `x_scale` | memref of any type values or tensor of any type values `x_zero_point` | tensor of 8-bit signless integer values or memref of 8-bit signless integer values `w` | tensor of 8-bit signless integer values or memref of 8-bit signless integer values `w_scale` | memref of any type values or tensor of any type values `w_zero_point` | tensor of 8-bit signless integer values or memref of 8-bit signless integer values `y_scale` | memref of any type values or tensor of any type values `y_zero_point` | tensor of 8-bit signless integer values or memref of 8-bit signless integer values `B` | tensor of 32-bit signless integer values or memref of 32-bit signless integer values or none type

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`y` | memref of any type values or tensor of any type values
+`y` | tensor of 8-bit signless integer values or memref of 8-bit signless integer values

 ### `onnx.QLinearMatMul` (ONNXQLinearMatMulOp)